Paint stripper

 Paint can also be removed using mechanical methods (scraping or sanding) or heat (hot air, radiant heat, or steam).

 Types

-Chemical paint removers work only on certain types of finishes, and when multiple types of finishes may have been used on any particular surface, trial-and-error testing is typical to determine the best stripper for each application.
+The selection of chemical paint removers is based on the chemical bonds that form the paint's binder.
 Two basic categories of chemical paint removers are caustic and solvent.

 Caustics

-Caustic paint removers, typically sodium hydroxide (also known as lye or caustic soda), work by breaking down the chemical bonds of the paint, usually by hydrolysis of the chain bonds of the polymers forming the paint.
+Caustic paint removers, typically aqueous sodium hydroxide (also known as lye or caustic soda), work by breaking down the chemical bonds of the paint, usually by hydrolysis of the esters that comprise the paint film.
 Caustic removers must be neutralized or the new finish will fail prematurely.
-In addition, several side effects and health risks must be taken into account in using caustic paint removers.
-Such caustic aqueous solutions are typically used by antique dealers who aim to restore old furniture by stripping off worn varnishes, for example.
+In addition, as caustic paint strippers typically include corrosive active ingredients, several side effects and health risks must be taken into account in using.
+Caustic aqueous solutions are typically used by antique dealers who aim to restore old furniture by stripping off worn varnishes, for example.

 Solvents

-Solvent paint strippers penetrate the layers of paint and break the bond between the paint and the object by swelling the paint.